osm3000/osm3000.github.io/phd-work.markdown

 But what if we look at the pen movement for each letter, something interesting is noticed:

 - The writer for the left letter starts from top left, and proceeds to draw the letter counter clockwise.
-- The writer for the left letter starts from top right, and proceeds to draw the letter clockwise.
+- The writer for the right letter starts from top right, and proceeds to draw the letter clockwise.

-The is not apparent at all when you look at the final product (i.e., the image of the letter), but once you look the pen sequence, you can see the difference.
+This is not apparent at all when you look at the final product (i.e., the image of the letter), but once you look the pen sequence, you can see the difference.

 Question here: would you consider this as a style or not?

 The answer is: it depends on what you care about!
-And this is a big sort of difficulty.
+And this is a big difficulty.

 The concept of style is ill-defined (it is not always clear what is the task and what is the style), and it differs from one field to another.
 It also depends on which angle of you are looking from.
-Let's go back to the writing example.

-But in the previous examples, we know the task.
+Let's go back to the writing example: In the previous examples, we know the task.
 We can describe it clearly.
 But is this always the case?
-In simple cases, probably yeah, but if you have a complex sequence of behaviour (lets say two people interacting with each other), the set of tasks are diluted and unclear.
+In simple cases, probably yeah, but if you have a complex sequence of behavior (lets say two people interacting with each other), the set of tasks are diluted and unclear.

 In such realistic scenario, there has to be a heuristic first to divide the sequence into a set of tasks, and then explore the styles of one of those tasks (or at least some of them).
 We can consider those as _local styles_.

 There could be also some _global styles_ (high tone of voice for example, defensive or offensive attitude,....etc).

-_**We will not handle these cases during the PhD though.
-We will always work within a well-defined task.**_
+_**I did not handle these cases during the PhD though.
+I always worked within a well-defined task definition.**_

 ## Why studying styles? what is the final objective?